Are you ready to Become a Teacher?

 Two references – one of whom could be from a school

 A portfolio of all your examinations certificates to date

 Skills Tests in English and Maths – Practise them online and take them if you feel confident in passing.
 They will need to be passed before you start your training course but we can offer support if we’ve offered you a place and you have failed them twice.
-DON’T take them a third time without this support as if do and you don’t pass, you will have to wait 2 years before being allowed to take them again.
+UPDATE: As of 14th February 2018, you now have unlimited attempts to pass these Skills Tests, and your first 3 attempts in both subjects will be free.

 Making your application stand out